OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 ![run a script step](release-management-add-script-step.png)

 :::success
-For the trigger to work on this project the run a script step is needed.
-It uses the machines in that step to know when a new machine is added.
+For the trigger to work on this project, the "Run a Script" step is needed.
+It uses the machines in that step to keep track of the machine list.
 :::

 Finally, add a deployment target trigger for ** Staging** and ** Production** and have it monitor the roles for that script step.

 ![deployment target trigger](release-management-new-machine-added.png)

-For this to work, you'll need to create a release and deploy it through the environments.
-Otherwise the trigger won't pick up anything.
+To test this change out, you'll need to create a new release and deploy it through the environments.
+Otherwise, the trigger won't pick up anything.

 Now add a new deployment target.
-When the trigger fires you should see the deployment kick off, and logs such as these.
+When the trigger fires, you should see the deployment kick-off, and logs such as these.

 ![](release-management-redeploy-targeting-machines.png)

-When you go into the deployment of the child project you should see the deployment targeting a single machine.
+When you go into the child project's deployment, you should see the deployment targeting a single machine.

 ![](release-management-child-project-release-single-machine.png)

 ## Alternative configuration
-If you made it this far, you might be thinking wow, this is all very complex.
-Is this really needed?
+If you made it this far, you might be thinking, wow, this is all very complex.
+Is this needed?
 I think it is.
-Let's rexamine why a person wants to have a project per component.
+Let's reexamine why a person wants to have a project per component.

 - Minimize downtime by only deploying what has changed.
 - Minimize build time by only building what has changed.
 - Minimize the number of decisions a person has to make.
 - Single responsibility principle, each project deploys one thing to the best of its ability.

+At this time, an Octopus Project per component is the best solution to these requirements.

 There are alternatives to a project per component.
-It is important to walk through those to understand why the project per component is eventually chosen.
+This section will walk through those alternatives to better understand why an Octopus Project per component solves the problem in the most efficient manner.

 ### Single Project with multiple channels

 It is possible to have a single project and use [Octopus Deploy channels](https://octopus.com/docs/releases/channels) feature.
 Steps can be scoped to run on specific channels.
-When a release is created something (most likely the build server) would determine which channel to select.
+The channel is selected when creating a release.
+Typically releases are created by a build server and automatically deploy to a **Development** environment.

 The first problem is all the possible component combinations.
-For four components there are 14 channels.
+For four components, there are 14 channels.
 Imagine adding a fifth component!

 - WebUI
 - WebAPI